-Metal Roofing Systems are made from aluminum so they can not rust and are not broken down by the elements. is so convinced of the superiority of our metal roofing systems, we back up our products with a lifetime limited warranty for the original owner and a 40-year transferable warranty for all future owners.
+Metal Roofing Systems are made from aluminum so they will not rust and are not broken down by the elements.
+Advantage Roofing is so convinced of the superiority of our metal roofing systems, we back up our products with a lifetime limited warranty for the original owner, and a 40-year transferable warranty for all future owners.

 We understand that you are constantly looking for innovative ways to enhance the value and beauty of your home.
 After all, your home is your most valued asset, and maintaining that investment is a top priority.

 We have a total solution!
 Discriminating homeowners that are tired of the short lives and ordinary looks of other residential roofing materials select metal roofing for its distinctive beauty, durability, and energy efficiency.
 Our specialty metal roofing systems adorn thousands of homes nationwide, and that number is growing every day.

 Available Kynar 500 and Hylar 5000 coating incorporates the advanced HI-R Heat Barrier coating, which creates a cooler, more efficient home due to the special reflective pigments embedded in the finish.
 The complex chemical structure of these pigments reflects away the infrared portion of the sun's rays most responsible for heat.